 Environment Southland’s regional plans contain objectives, policies, and rules which aim to manage the effects arising from the discharge of farm dairy effluent to land.
 The provisions were developed with industry representatives and science providers, and reflect nationally accepted thinking around good practice for discharging effluent.

 Farmers who are underway with establishing a new dairy farm or those investing in a new effluent system need to consider the soil type

-Dairy NZ has important information on designing systems, managing and operating systems and efficient effluent storage available on their website.
+Dairy NZ has important information on designing systems, managing and operating systems and determining effluent storage volumes available on their website.

 What resource consents do I need?

-Send us an email to firstname.lastname@example.org for for information on water quality in your area of interest.
+Send us an email to firstname.lastname@example.org for information from our science team on water quality in your area of interest.
 More useful information on Farm Dairy Effluent (FDE) can be found on DairyNZ's website.

 Sustainable Dairying: Water Accord

 Dairying, like most intensive land use including urban areas, impacts on water quality and water environments.
 The ongoing intensification of existing dairy farms and the expansion of dairying into new regions have increased the importance of addressing impacts on water environments.